TrinhDucLoc/The-Simple-RESTful-API/README.md

 ### Running the Application

-- Run the application at main function of SpringbootSimpleApplication
+- Run the application by executing the `main` function of `SpringbootSimpleApplication`.
 - The application will start at http://localhost:8080.
 - Link Swagger API Document: http://localhost:8080/swagger-ui/